Peshawar: Kushan empire

-Peshawar's Kanishka stupa once kept sacred Buddhist relics in the Kanishka casket.
+Peshawar's Kanishka Stupa once kept sacred Buddhist relics in the Kanishka Casket.

-In the first century CE, Purushapura came under control of Kujula Kadphises, founder of the Kushan Empire.
+In the first century CE, Puruṣapura came under control of Kujula Kadphises, founder of the Kushan Empire.
 It was made the empire's winter capital.
 The Kushan's summer capital at Kapisi (modern Bagram, Afghanistan) was seen as the secondary capital of the empire, while Puruṣapura was considered to be the empire's primary capital.
-Ancient Peshawar's population was estimated to be 120,000, which would make it the seventh-most populous city in the world at the time.
+Puruṣapura's population was estimated to be 120,000, which would make it the seventh-most populous city in the world at the time.
 As a devout Buddhist, the emperor built the grand Kanishka Mahavihara monastery.
-After his death, the magnificent Kanishka stupa was built in Peshawar to house Buddhist relics.
+After his death, the magnificent Kanishka Stupa was built in Peshawar to house Buddhist relics.
 The golden age of Kushan empire in Peshawar ended in 232 CE with the death of the last great Kushan king, Vasudeva I.

-Around 260 CE, the armies of the Sasanid Emperor Shapur I launched an attack against Peshawar, and severely damaged Buddhist monuments and monasteries throughout the Valley of Peshawar.
+Around 260 CE, the armies of the Sasanian emperor Shapur I launched an attack on Peshawar, and severely damaged Buddhist monuments and monasteries throughout the Valley of Peshawar.
 Shapur's campaign also resulted in damage to the city's monumental stupa and monastery.
-The Kushans were made subordinate to the Sasanids and their power rapidly dwindled, as the Sasanids blocked lucrative trade routes westward out of the city.
+The Kushans became subordinate to the Sasanians and their power rapidly dwindled, as the Sasanians blocked lucrative trade routes westward out of the city.

-Kushan Emperor Kanishka III was able to temporarily reestablish control over the entire Valley of Peshawar after Shapur's invasion, but the city was then captured by the Central Asian Kidarite kingdom in the early 400s CE.
+Kushan emperor Kanishka III was able to temporarily reestablish control over the entire Valley of Peshawar after Shapur's invasion, but the city was then captured by the Central Asian Kidarite kingdom in the early 400s CE.

 White Huns

 The White Huns devastated ancient Peshawar in the 460s CE, and ravaged the entire region of Gandhara, destroying its numerous monasteries.
 The Kanishka stupa was rebuilt during the White Hun era with the construction of a tall wooden superstructure, built atop a stone base, and crowned with a 13-layer copper-gilded chatra.
 In the 400s CE, the Chinese Buddhist pilgrim Faxian visited the structure and described it as "the highest of all the towers" in the "terrestrial world", which ancient travelers claimed was up to 560 ft tall, though modern estimates suggest a height of 400 ft.

 In 520 CE the Chinese monk Song Yun visited Gandhara and ancient Peshawar during the White Hun era, and noted that it was in conflict with nearby Kapisa.
-The Chinese monk and traveler Xuanzang visited ancient Peshawar around 630 CE, after Kapisa victory, and expressed lament that the city and its great Buddhist monuments had decayed to ruin—although some monks studying Theravada Buddhism continued to study at the monastery's ruins.
+The Chinese monk and traveler Xuanzang visited ancient Peshawar around 630 CE, after Kapisa victory, and expressed lament that the city and its great Buddhist monuments had decayed to ruin — although some monks studying Theravada Buddhism continued to study at the monastery's ruins.
 Xuanzang estimated that only about 1,000 families continued in a small quarter among the ruins of the former grand capital.